ARM-software/caiman/caiman/README.md

 ## Purpose

-Instructions on setting up the ARM Energy Probe or National Instruments DAQ and running caiman.
+Instructions on setting up the Arm Energy Probe or National Instruments DAQ and running caiman.

-## ARM Energy Probe
+## Arm Energy Probe

 LEDs
 - No LED: The firmware needs to be installed